 “We value timeless design and combine proven, traditional wooden joints with contemporary forms,” CEO Johanna Vuorio told us.
 “Sustainability is very important to us.
 We mostly work with public premises, but our furniture is increasingly bought for private homes around the world.”

-This company has a wooden design item called The Seed, but it is perhaps best known for publishing a series of three wooden-themed books.
+This company has a wooden design item called The Seed, but it is perhaps best known for publishing a series of three wood-themed books.
 These it describes as philosophical contemplations for adults in the form of illustrated children’s books.

 “I’ve read all kinds of texts in my life, and I can’t really explain what was so captivating about [the first book of the series] The Carpenter,” founder and owner Markus Pyhältö said.
 “But it did stop me in my tracks and left me thinking.”

 This company started out by taking an artisan approach to protecting smartphones and has since seen demand for its products outweigh supply.
 Now its range has extended to include wallets, posters and sleeves made from felt.

 “In Finland, using wood is a genuinely ethical way to produce merchandise,” chairperson of the board Jussi Patopuro told us.
 “The supply chains are sustainable, we use wood from certified forests and never resort to species of trees that are endangered.”